 Students have electrodes attached to their limbs, and staffers trigger the shocks by remote control; the kids never know which limb will be zapped.
 How exactly does this work?
 Well, you can now see for yourself.
 Video footage of an 18-year-old autistic boy from Brooklyn was played in a Massachusetts courtroom this week — and recorded by a local Fox TV reporter.
 In the video, 18-year-old Andre McCollins is shocked 31 times while tied to a four-point restraint board after refusing to remove his coat.

 Critics have been trying to shut down the Rotenberg Center for decades, but it’s still open today, and now houses 84 kids and 36 adults from New York.
-The annual cost per student is $220,000, which comes out to about $25 million a year in Empire State funding — some of which has in turn been spent on lobbyist payouts.
-In 2010, the Rotenberg Center paid $100,000 to Rudy Giuliani’s law firm, Bracewell & Giulani, to lobby for the right to keep administering electric shocks.
+The annual cost per student is $220,000, which at this rate would total about $25 million a year in Empire State funding -- some of which has in turn been spent on lobbyist payouts.
+In 2010, the Rotenberg Center paid $100,000 to Rudy Giuliani’s law firm, Bracewell & Giulani, to help fight for the right to keep administering electric shocks.

 Originally, the Rotenberg Center was set up to treat the most troubled children: severely autistic and mentally retarded boys and girls whose behavior was so aggressive and self-destructive (pulling out clumps of hair, banging their head against the wall for hours) that nothing else seemed to work — except aversion therapy in the form of electric shocks.